kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md

 If you want to reconfigure your Running Elasticsearch cluster or different components of it with new custom configuration, you have to specify `spec.configuration` section.
 This field consists of the following sub-field:

-- `spec.configuration.configsecret`: ConfigSecret is an optional field to provide custom configuration file for database.
+- `spec.configuration.configSecret`: ConfigSecret is an optional field to provide custom configuration file for database.
 - `spec.configuration.secureConfigSecret`: SecureConfigSecret is an optional field to provide secure settings for database.
 - `spec.configuration.applyConfig`: ApplyConfig is an optional field to provide Elasticsearch configuration.
 Provided configuration will be applied to config files stored in ConfigSecret.
 If the ConfigSecret is missing, the operator will create a new k8s secret by the following naming convention: {db-name}-user-config.
 ```yaml